ESGF/esgf-test-suite/README.md

 ## Configuration:

 Configuration file is meant to be modified according to your needs and **save as with a different name** (like my\_config.ini).
 Git ignores files with the following pattern my\_config\*.ini

      vi [installation_dir]/esgf-test-suite/esgf-test-suite/default.ini

-esgf-test-suite raises a ConfigurationException if the configuration file is wrong or incomplete for the executed tests.
+esgf-test-suite raises a ConfigurationException if the configuration file is wrong or incomplete.
 However, you don't have to fullfill the entire configuration file: you just have to give the information needed for the tests that you want to execute.

 * Section test

-  - entry `type` allows you to select the superset of tests that corresponds to your type of ESGF stack installation.
-Choose the value `classic` to run the set of tests that aim a 'classical' installation of ESGF stack.
-Choose the value `docker` to run the set of tests that aim a 'docker' installation of ESGF stack
+  - entry `type` allows you to select the superset of tests that corresponds to the type your ESGF stack installation.
+Choose the value `classic` to run the set of tests that aims a 'classical' installation of the ESGF stack.
+Choose the value `docker` to run the set of tests that aims a 'docker' installation of the ESGF stack
   - entry `web_page_timeout` configures the timeout (integer in seconds) when waiting for a web page (i.e. CoG login)
   - entry `download_timeout` configures the timeout (integer in seconds) when downloading files (i.e. download tests)